Careers Information Service

 Beverley Hills is an actress with a freelance portfolio of industry specific job roles.
 She is a voice over artist, commissioned writer (BBC), Development Executive, Grant Assessor, a qualified counsellor and is a workshop leader who can tailor make industry workshops to your individual specification, from Presentation and Networking skills, CV and Marketing skills right through to giving private tuition in all aspects of performance form acting to public speaking and presenting.
 (Previous workshop clients include Channel 4, BECTU and Equity)

-She is a TV presenter with a very high up-to-date media profile, a fully accredited and Skillset trained careers advisor as well as a single parent who has been through the further education system, so knows all too well about funding issues and the challenges of diversifying.
+She is a TV presenter with a very high up-to-date media profile, a fully accredited and Skillset trained careers advisor as well as a single parent who has been through the F.E and H.E system, so knows all too well about funding issues and the challenges of diversifying.

-Beverley’s portfolio career means she has a wider than average skills base to call upon as your personal careers adviser.
+Beverley’s varying career means she has a wider than average skills base to call upon as your personal careers adviser.
 Whether you’re a new entrant, established professional or stuck in a rut and want to change direction, Beverley can help and has an excellent track record of success with media clients both sides of the camera.